minetest/minetest_game/mods/map/README.txt

 Usage
 -----
 In survival mode, use of the minimap requires the mapping kit item in your inventory.
-It can take up to 3 seconds for adding to or removal from inventory to have an effect.
+It can take up to 5 seconds for adding to or removal from inventory to have an effect, however to instantly allow the use of the minimap 'use' (leftclick) the item.
 Minimap radar mode is always disallowed in survival mode.

 Minimap and minimap radar mode are automatically allowed in creative mode and